 The EMA process is only used with claims or qualified registry data submissions.
-We don't use the EMA or Qualified Clinical Data Registry (QCDR) and Certified Electronic Health Record Technology (CEHRT) submission because the clinical relationship pattern analysis (previously known as cluster analysis) either doesn't apply or can't be done within the current QCDR or CEHRT certification requirements.
+We don't use the EMA on Qualified Clinical Data Registry (QCDR) and Certified Electronic Health Record Technology (CEHRT) submissions because the clinical relationship pattern analysis (previously known as cluster analysis) either doesn't apply or can't be done within the current QCDR or CEHRT certification requirements.
 If you use QCDR or CEHRT to submit your quality data, we won't check to see if the expected six quality measures should be reduced.

-Also, we won't use the EMA for group quality category performance when you submit your data through the CMS Web Interface.
+Also, we won't use the EMA for group Quality category performance when you submit your data through the CMS Web Interface.

-What's EMA's impact on the quality category performance calculation and score?
+What is EMA's impact on the Quality performance category calculation and score?

-The quality performance category score generally has a denominator of 60 to show the maximum number of measure achievement points for each of the 6 required measures (i.e. 10 points x 6 measures = 60 points)1.
+The Quality performance category score generally has a denominator of 60 to show the maximum number of measure achievement points for each of the six required measures (i.e. 10 points x 6 measures = 60 points).
 If you submit less than six measures or don't submit an outcome/high priority measure, then the number of required measures may be reduced if EMA finds that there are no more quality measures that you could have submitted.
-If, based on the 2 steps above we see that you could have submitted more quality measures, the quality performance category denominator will not be reduced and the missing measures (or lowest scored measure for not submitting an outcome/high priority measure) would receive a score of zero measure achievement points.
+If, based on the two steps above, we see that you could have submitted more quality measures, the Quality performance category denominator will not be reduced and the missing measures (or lowest scored measure for not submitting an outcome/high priority measure) will receive a score of zero measure achievement points.

-Here's EMA's practical effect:
+Here is EMA's practical effect when you submit less than six measures: